Diversity, Equity & Inclusion

-The JAPEX Group recruits and promotes various talents regardless of gender or nationality.
-We are also developing a corporate and organizational culture where all employees can demonstrate their abilities, improving the workplace environment, and reviewing our personnel system.
+The JAPEX Group recruits and promotes various talents regardless of gender, or nationality, age, etc. We are also developing a corporate and organizational culture where all employees can demonstrate their abilities, improving the workplace environment, and reviewing our personnel system.

-We have formulated an action plan based on the following three principles set forth in this policy to promote diversity activities.
+We have formulated an action plan and set targets based on this policy to promote diversity activities.

 Career Support System

 JAPEX has introduced a system to support employees in continuing their careers and career advancement by allowing them to demonstrate their inherent potential without being affected by various life events.

 - Support for childcare costs for sick children and business trips

 - Actual expenses paid by the company for childcare for sick children and extended childcare for business trips to double-income full-time employees (until children reach the fourth grade of elementary school)